Bosnia and Herzegovina–Israel relations: Political Relations

 In 2017, the Israeli Foreign Ministry criticized the naming of a school in Bosnia and Herzegovina for a Muslim Nazi collaborator, Mustafa Busuladzic.
 In 2020, a Catholic cardinal honored in a service the soldiers of the Nazi-allied Ustasha.
 The local Jewish community and Israel criticized the event, and thousands demonstrated in Sarajevo against as well.

 After the attack of 7 October in 2023, many Muslims in Bosnia and Herzegovina protested against Israel from the early stages of the war, and supported by the mayor of Sarajevo, Benjamina Karic.
 In September 2024, 200 fans of Bosnia and Herzegovina's national team have marched in the Jewish quarter of Budapest while calling pro-Palestinian calls.

 Jewish community

 The Jewish community in Bosnia and Herzegovina is estimated between 500 and 1,000 Jews living in Sarajevo, Banja Luka, Mostar, Tuzla, Doboj, and Zenica.
 The Jewish Community of Bosnia Herzegovina have a Jewish museum in Sarajevo.
 In 2024 a Jewish-Muslim Initiative for Peace meet on the International Holocaust Remembrance Day in Srebrenica and commemorated the Israeli victims of 7 October and the Palestinian victims of war.

 Israel-Republic of Srpska relations

 Republic of Srpska have representative office in Israel located in Jerusalem, mostly focusing on economic and cultural relations.

 In 2011, Nebojsa Radmanovic vetoed and blocked Bosnia and Herzegovina from voting in favor of the Palestinian Authority.
 In 2012, Milorad Dodik visited Israel.
-In 2023, Israel's 75th Independence Day were celebrated and patronized by Milorad Dodik in the capital of Republic of Srpska, Banja Luka.
+In 2023, Israel's 75th Independence Day were celebrated and patronized by Milorad Dodik in the administrative center of Republika Srpska, Banja Luka.

+On 3 September 2026, an Israeli Chamber of Commerce representative office opened in Banja Luka to expand trade and technological ties between Republic of Srpska and Israel.